-Page 20 of 62 Issu All printed copies are uncontrolled Examples of other variables include but are not limited to, moisture/solvent content, static, and the ability to remove all of a sample from packaging.
+Examples of other variables include but are not limited to, moisture/solvent content, static, and the ability to remove all of a sample from packaging.
 A set of sample pillows has been provided to each lab.
 These need to be weighed and the results recorded at the same time that the class 2 weight check is performed.
 Once a year the UM for the balances will be recalculated and any change will be published.

-- 4.8.1 The uncertainty of measurement (UM) is; for less than 100g it is (+/-) 0.05g, for greater than 100g it is (+/-) 0.16g.
-For results on Meridian balance #11, the uncertainty of measurement will be (+/-) 1.4g.
-For results on Coeur d'Alene balance Ranger, the uncertainty of measurement will be (+/-) 0.9g. - aint at be list service service poiceopy net 4.8.2 When the total weight of a sample(s) falls within the window of uncertainty at statutory limits, then the uncertainty associated with each weighing event must be listed on the report.
+- 4.8.1 The uncertainty of measurement (UM) for balances with readability of 0.01g is (+/-) 0.06g for a less than 100g sample and (+/-) 0.24g for a greater than 100g sample .
+The UM for balances with a readability of 0.1g is (+/-) 1.25g. - 4.8.2 When the total weight of a sample(s) falls within the window of uncertainty at statutory limits, then the uncertainty associated with each weighing event must be listed on the report.
 Current windows: